wrvarun-96/Medical-Image-Analysis-using-Multimodal-LLM/README.md

 ## Project Overview
 This project focuses on the development of a sophisticated medical image analysis system.
-The primary objective is to upload brain images and generate accurate descriptions of these images on the front end.
+The primary objective is to upload brain images and generate accurate answer to the question asked on these images on the front end.
 ## Workflow
 - **Data Collection**: Gathering a diverse dataset of brain images to train and test the models.
 - **Preprocessing**: Implementing preprocessing steps to prepare the images for analysis.